If you run a newsletter, you will probably want to put an archive of old issues on your website. This is useful for a number of reasons:

 One mailing list archiving services that I know of is Mail-Archive.
 To get them to archive your mailing list, you merely have to add their email address (shown on their website) to your subscriber list.

-When I used to run thesitewizard.com's newsletter, I archived all the articles manually using a text editor to type in the changes.
-To ease my task somewhat, I kept a template of my HTML page for the articles, leaving a blank space in the template for the part where the article was supposed to be inserted.
-Each time I converted an article from an old issue of the newsletter, I simply cut and pasted it into the template.
+This is what I used to do, back when I used to publish a newsletter for this site.
+To speed up my task somewhat, I kept a template of my web page for the articles, leaving a blank space in the template for the part where the article was supposed to be inserted.
+Each time I converted an article from an old issue of the newsletter, I simply copied and pasted it into the template.

 The advantage of manually archiving your pages is that it allows you to customize your page to your satisfaction.
 It also allows you to do things like what I did with the articles on thesitewizard.com, namely, archive each article on its own page in its own category.
 I did this because it makes the website useful in its own right as a repository of information for webmasters.
 Since my newsletters typically contained at least two original articles per issue, simply using the automated method made it harder for visitors to find the article they wanted.